 Built in 1897 by one Robert Clunie Logie and initially named Claremont, Pagel House reflects the era when Aberdeen boomed as a thriving farming town.

 Pagel House today is owned and managed by Lynette Dugmore who moved all the way from Zurich when she purchased Pagel House.
 South African-born, she had been working as a nursing sister in Switzerland for 25 years before responding to an inner call to “come home”.

 Lynette has gathered fascinating information on Aberdeen – including an old newspaper photograph of what must surely be the only marriage in the world where the bride had seven lionesses as bridesmaids.

-“Well over fifty years ago a fellow called Frank Wilke – who owned Pagel House at the time – established the largest private zoo in South Africa on the outskirts of town,” she explains.
+“Well over fifty years ago a fellow called Frank Wilke – who bought Claremont and later renamed it Pagel House – established the largest private zoo in South Africa on the outskirts of town,” she explains.
 “As a world first, he allowed a local couple to exchange vows inside the lionesses’ cage.”